samiulbasirfahim/nixos/readme.md

 </div>

-- Now you can just rebuild command in your terminal to rebuild your system.
+- Now you can just rebuild command in your terminal to `rebuild` your system.
-- sudo will replace with doas.
+- `sudo` will replace with `doas`.
+- Keymappings are in `~/.config/hypr/modules/keybind.conf` file.
+You can know about them from the conf file.